approximateinference/approximateinference/src/contents/index.md

 title: "Home"
 ---

-In recent years, there have been numerous advances in approximate inference methods, which have enabled Bayesian inference in increasingly challenging scenarios involving complex probabilistic models and large datasets.
+In recent years, there have been numerous advances in probabilistic machine learning and approximate inference, which have enabled applications to increasingly challenging scenarios involving complex probabilistic models and large datasets.
-The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of Bayesian inference, connecting approximate inference methods with other fields.
+The 7th Symposium on Advances in Approximate Bayesian Inference (AABI) will discuss this impact of probabilistic methods, and connections with other fields.
-We encourage submissions that relate Bayesian inference to the fields of deep learning, reinforcement learning, causal inference, decision processes, Bayesian compression, or differential privacy, among others.
+We encourage submissions that relate probabilistic methods to the fields of deep learning, reinforcement learning, causal inference, decision processes, compression, or differential privacy, among others.
-We also encourage submissions that contribute to connecting different approximate inference methods.
+We also encourage submissions that contribute to connecting different probabilistic methods and/or approximate inference methods.

 This year we will run three submission tracks: